SammyEnigma/Mapper/README.md

 * `QuerySingleOrDefault<T>()` for executing the command and reading zero or one rows
 * `QueryList<T>()` for executing the command and reading all records into a `List<T>`
 * `QueryDictinary<TKey,TValue>(Func<TKey,TValue> keyFunc)` for executing the command and reading all records into a `Dictinary<TKey,TValue>` using the supplied function to get work out the key.
 Note that the key must be unique.
-* `QueryLookup<TKey,TValue>(Func<TKey,TValue> keyFunc)` for executing the command and reading all records into a `ILookup<TKey,TValue>` using the supplied function to get work out the key.
+* `QueryLookup<TKey,TValue>(Func<TKey,TValue> keyFunc)` for executing the command and reading all records into a `HashLookup<TKey,TValue>` using the supplied function to get work out the key.
 Each key may have multiple values.
 * `QueryScalar<T>()` for exeucting the command and reading the first value of the first row

 Additional `...Async` methods exist for executing commands using tasks.